 The Panic Over Dungeons & Dragons (in 1985)

-In the mid 1980s, the U.S. media latched onto a story: teens were committing suicide, and the roleplaying game Dungeons & Dragons was somehow to blame.
-As a kid who was himself playing D&D (and not committing suicide) during this media firestorm, I remember the outcry pretty vividly.
+In the mid 1980s, the U.S. media latched on to a story: teens were committing suicide, and the roleplaying game Dungeons & Dragons was somehow to blame.
+As a kid who was playing D&D during this media firestorm, I remember the outcry pretty vividly.
 All the kids I knew who played the game were nerds, just like me.
 I was vaguely aware that sometimes teens did commit suicide...perhaps even nerds.
 Was there any connection between nerds playing D&D and nerds committing suicide?
 Not from what I saw.
 But I saw a lot of adults up in arms, concerned for my health and my soul, while for me, D&D was just a fun way to socialize and nerd out with my friends.
-(A similar discussion centered on teen suicide and heavy metal, and it always seemed equally bizarre to me.
-Though I never dug metal personally.)
+(A similar discussion centered on teen suicide and heavy metal, and it always seemed equally bizarre to me.)

 In 1985, 60 Minutes broadcast a segment on the controversy over Dungeons & Dragons, interviewing the families of kids who had killed themselves, and who had also been D&D players.
-60 Minutes also interviewed D&D creator Gary Gygax (deceased one year ago this month), who stated that the whole thing was just "a witch hunt."
-Well, now the 60 Minutes segment has turned up online.
-If you played D&D in the 80's, or remember the controversy over it, these two videos are worth a look:
+60 Minutes also interviewed D&D creator Gary Gygax, who stated that the whole thing was just "a witch hunt."
+If you played D&D in the 80s, or remember the controversy over it, this video is worth a look:

 [This video may not work on your mobile device.
 But here are more examples of print media outrage over D&D from that era.]

 Now that most of the people in the 60 Minutes story are either dead or discredited, the whole thing seems like a distant bad memory, one of many moral panics that swept the U.S. in the 1980s.